oslinin/blockworks-hackathon/prediction-market/README.md

 ## Deployment

 To deploy the contracts, you can use the `deploy` scripts in the `deploy/` directory.
+The deployment process also handles copying the contract ABIs and addresses to the frontend application.

 ### Localhost